DrDanielh/UiAbot/docs/src/perception.rst

         ros2 run robot_state_publisher robot_state_publisher --ros-args \
           -p robot_description:="$(cat /tmp/uiabot.urdf)"

-    To see the wheel transforms actually moving (as shown in the GIF above), run the motion control system instead:
+    Note: The above commands only visualize encoder feedback.
+To actually drive the wheels and see them moving (as shown in the GIF above), you also need to run the motion control system:

     .. code-block:: bash